Careers in Mathematics and related Fields

 June 2019: Congratulations to David Rower!

 Congratulations to David Rower on acceptance to Massachusetts Institute of Technology (MIT), selection for National Science Foundation (NSF) Graduate Student Fellowship, and receiving UCSB Research Excellence Award!

-September 2018: Awarded by the US Department of Energy a collaborative grant to found a MMICCs center on Machine Learning and Scientific Computation.
+September 2018: Awarded by the US Department of Energy a collaborative grant as part of MMICCs initiative for machine learning and scientific computation.

-The grant will provide support for research at UCSB and collaborative activities with researchers at Sandia National Laboratories (SNL), Pacific Northwestern National Laboratories (PNNL), and Stanford, Brown, and MIT.
+The grant provides support for research at UCSB and collaborative activities with researchers at Sandia National Laboratories (SNL), Pacific Northwestern National Laboratories (PNNL), and Stanford, Brown, and MIT.
 Additional information: [PDF] [UC Current Article].

 August 2018: David Rower and Ben Gross attending and giving research talks at SIAM Conference in Minneapolis, MN.